datawire/ambassador-docs/docs/emissary/pre-release/topics/install/convert-to-v3alpha1.md

       my-listener: listener-8080
 ```

-causes this `Listener` to associate only with `Host`s that have a `my-listener: listener-8080` label.
+The above example shows a `Listener` configured to associate only with `Host`s that have a `my-listener: listener-8080` label.

-As a migration aid, you can tell a `Listener` to snap up all `Host`s with
+For migration purposes, it is possible to have a `Listener` associate with all of the `Host`s.
+This is not recommended for production environments, however, as it can resulting confusing behavior with large numbers of `Host`s, and it
+can also result in larger Envoy configurations that slow reconfiguration.

 ```yaml
 hostBinding: